 It’s pretty amazing to think about what a turning point that gig was for me.

 From that moment forward, I made it my goal to figure out how to work in schools as much as possible.
-I’ve spent twenty-plus years doing exactly that.
+I’ve spent twenty-three years (and counting…) doing exactly that.

 It was worth it.